QUICK SUMMARY

 Hormonal Imbalance

 Mercury and lead receive most of the attention, but there are other metals of concern for hormone conditions.
 Arsenic comes to mind, especially for metabolic concerns.
-In fact, researchers contend that arsenic can actually contribute to the onset of type II diabetes!
-In 2002, this was documented in the journal Toxicology Letters:
+Researchers have contended that arsenic can contribute to the onset of type II diabetes, and associations have been reported in exposed workers and arsenic-exposed communities.
+(17)

 True Heavy Metal Poisoning

 Arsenic, cadmium, lead, and mercury are all highly available across the world and are associated with significant adverse health risks, with lead and mercury being the most concerning and prevalent.
-(17) If you believe that you or a loved one have been exposed to high levels of metals through direct ingestion, water contamination, etc., you should contact your healthcare provider immediately.
+(19) If you believe that you or a loved one have been exposed to high levels of metals through direct ingestion, water contamination, workplace exposure, broken mercury devices, old paint, or another high-risk source, contact your healthcare provider or poison control immediately.

 Resources for Exposure Testing

-Not an exhaustive list, these resources provided by Dr. Hardick can help ensure that you and your family are safe.
+Not an exhaustive list, these resources provided by Dr. Hardick and updated public health sources can help ensure that you and your family are safe.

 Air

-- Regional Indoor Air Quality contact information: http://www.epa.gov/indoor-air-quality-iaq/find-regional-and-state-indoor-air-quality-contact-information
+- Regional Indoor Air Quality contact information: EPA Regional and State IAQ Contacts

 Body